Gov. Jay Inslee’s new PAC raises $112,000 as he ‘actively’ considers presidential run

 In an interview with The Seattle Times and public radio’s Northwest News Network, Inslee stressed he has yet to make up his mind, but said he is “actively considering” a White House run – and made an argument for his viability as a candidate who’d make 2020 a referendum on fighting climate change.

-The two-term Democratic governor would almost certainly start out as a long shot for his party’s nomination amid a thicket of better-known potential contenders, including Democratic Sens.
+The two-term Democratic governor would almost certainly start out as a long shot for his party’s nomination amid a thicket of better-known potential contenders, including Sens.
 Bernie Sanders of Vermont and Kamala Harris of California, and former Vice President Joe Biden.

 Most Read Local Stories